 Triglycerides – Less than 150 mg/dL

 Higher levels of the above indicate an increased risk towards stroke or heart disease.
-Both medications and healthy lifestyle can bring cholesterol and triglyceride levels under control.
+Both medications and a healthy lifestyle can bring cholesterol and triglyceride levels under control.

 Being overweight or obese puts a person at risk of heart disease, diabetes, high blood pressure, etc. The doctor assesses a person’s risk factor by calculating body mass index (BMI) to determine the body composition.
 Waist circumference is another indicator of body fat and the likelihood of developing chronic ailments like cardiovascular disease.